Actindo-AG/Documentation/EDI/UserInterface/01a_Exports.md

    Click this button to create a preview of an exporter definition.
 For detailed information, see [Preview definition](../Operation/01_ManageDefinitions.md#preview-definition).

 - ![Edit](../../Assets/Icons/Edit01.png "[Edit]") (Edit)
-    Click this button to edit the selected exporter definition, see see [Edit exporter definition](#edit-exporter-definition).
+    Click this button to edit the selected exporter definition.
 This button is only displayed if a single checkbox in the list of exporter definitions is selected.
 Alternatively, you can directly click a row in the list to edit an exporter definition.
-The *Edit exporter definition* view is displayed.
+    The *Edit exporter definition* view is displayed, see [Edit exporter definition](#edit-exporter-definition).

 - ![Delete](../../Assets/Icons/Trash03.png "[Delete]") (Delete)
     Click this button to delete the selected exporter definition, see [Delete definition](../Operation/01_ManageDefinitions.md#delete-definition).
 This button is only displayed if a single checkbox in the list of exporter definitions is selected.